1. Will breast cancer treatment affect my fertility?

 - How can I try to preserve my fertility?

-- Will I be able to have fertility treatment on the NHS (including embryo or egg storage)?
+- Will I be able to have fertility preservation treatment on the NHS (including embryo or egg storage)?
 If not, how much will it cost?

-- What does fertility treatment involve?
+- What does fertility preservation treatment involve?

 - How successful are the different methods of preserving fertility?

-- Can I use a sperm donor?
+- Can I use a sperm or egg donor?

 For a list of fertility clinics in the UK, see the Human Fertilisation and Embryology Authority (HFEA) website.